Claude "Bud" Lewis Carlsbad Desalination Plant: Water quantity and cost

 The plant is expected to produce 50 e6USgal of water per day with energy use of ~3.6 kWh for 1 m^{3} fresh water, or ~38 MW of average continuous power.
 Another estimate has the plant requiring 40 MW to operate, and a cost of $49 million to $59 million a year.
 It will provide about 7% of the potable water needs for the San Diego region.

 The San Diego County Water Authority signed a contract with the plant operator to purchase a minimum 48,000 acre-feet per year of water, but it can also demand up to a maximum of 56,000 acre-feet per year.
 This is equivalent to 43 million gallons per day (mgd), or about 86% of the plant's output.

 As of May 2015, estimates for the cost of water from the plant will be $1300 to $1400 per acre-foot to produce ($0.40 per 100 gallons).
 As a comparison, reservoir water costs only $300 per acre foot ($0.09 per per 100 gallons), while recycled water costs $1,200 per acre-foot ($0.37 per 100 gallons).
 The most expensive water is imported from outside the district with a cost of $1,500 per acre-foot ($0.46 per 100 gallons).

 As of April 2015, San Diego County imported 90% of its water.
 A conglomerate of California-based environmentalist groups, the Desal Response Group, claimed that the plant will cost San Diego County $108 million a year.

+In April 2026, Arizona’s Department of Water Resources and the Southern Nevada Water Authority were in talks with the San Diego County Water Authority to "purchase" most of the plant's output through an exchange of San Diego's Colorado river water rights with the Arizona and Nevada entities.